Visiting arrangements

 If staff members have a concern, they are encouraged to raise it immediately with the staff involved or with their line manager but if this is not appropriate they can contact our FTSU Guardian who provides advice and support on the concern to be investigated.
 The managing director, medical and nursing director and the FTSU non-executive director are all willing to receive concerns directly.
 This illustrates the level of support this Trust has for the Freedom To Speak Up Process.

-If you have a question or concern and you are a patient, relative/carer, or member of the public, please contact our patient experience team by clicking here for the contact details.
+If you have a question or concern and you are a patient, relative/carer, or member of the public, please contact our patient experience team.

 Board level support for Freedom to Speak Up